dut-xiayuan/anynotifier/README.md

-# btcnotifier
+# anynotifier

-btc prices notification
+* when btc price lower than priceHigh bar, notify
+* when my concerned web down, notify